-In states where no-fault is inapplicable, or where thresholds have been met, the car accident lawsuits are nearly always based upon a theory of negligence.
-Negligence occurs when a person who owes a duty of care to another person acts in a careless manner and their actions, or failure to act, result in an injury to someone else.
+In states where no-fault is inapplicable, or where thresholds have been met, car accident lawsuits are almost always based upon a theory of negligence.
+Negligence occurs when a person who owes a duty of care to another person acts in a careless manner, and their actions, or failure to act, result in an injury to someone else.

-All drivers have a duty to follow the rules of the road, drive at a reasonable speed, keep their car in good repair, and to pay attention to the road.
-Driving while intoxicated or under the influence of drugs and violating rules may raise a presumption of negligence.
+All drivers have a duty to follow the rules of the road, drive at a reasonable speed, keep their car in good repair, and pay attention to their surroundings.
+Driving while intoxicated or under the influence of drugs and violating rules of the road may raise a presumption of negligence.

 Contributory and Comparative Negligence